 Recommendations go to the Ministry of the Environment

 In a survey, the majority of members indicated that they would like to participate in a citizens' forum again.
 At the same time, however, there was also a wish to involve more young people in the exchange.

-On 21 July 2023, the Citizens' Forum will hand over the recommendations in person to Environment Minister Thekla Walker.
-The National Park Council will also hand over its recommendations, developed together with the National Park Advisory Council, on that day.
+On 21 July 2023, the Citizens' Forum handed over the recommendations in person to Environment Minister Thekla Walker.
+The National Park Council also handed over its recommendations, developed together with the National Park Advisory Council, on that day.
 The Ministry of the Environment will take the recommendations received as a basis for further deliberations on the further development of the content of the National Park.
-The national park administration is already working intensively on the results of the participation.

 Read more: Black Forest National Park in dialogue